solarmon/UCG/README.md

 #### Run as Python script

 To run as a python script you need to have the Python 3 environment and required modules installed.

+The following packages are require if running as a script:

+TO DO...

 #### Run as Python executable